Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

     - subdirectories naming follows the ISO standard (e.g. "Part7_ProcessData")
     - svn checkout of separate parts possible (e.g. only library sources and managed BIOS files without examples)
   - more user friendly layout and structure of html documentation pages
+  - automatic exclusion of unneeded VT-Client modules from compilation based on mask contents - More details at \ref VtClientRomReduction

 For previous changes see the \ref PageOldNews or view the complete \ref PageChanges.